 The North Reading Water Department has decreased the amount of chlorine being added to the water as a means of decreasing the level of TTHM.
+The most recent sample collected from the site on Riverpark Drive in April of 2020 tested at 47 ppb indicating the changes made by the Water Department have been effective in reducing the TTHM levels to below the maximum contaminant level.

-We have collected additional samples in this section of Town to verify this modification has been effective in lowering the TTHM level in the water.
-The North Reading Water Department is working to maintain the balance needed to ensure sufficient chlorine is added for effective disinfection without exceeding the limits for TTHM in our drinking water.
+The North Reading Water Department continues to work to maintain the balance needed to ensure sufficient chlorine is added for effective disinfection without exceeding the limits for TTHM in our drinking water.
+As North Reading transitions to being fully supplied with water from Andover, we will continue to sample the drinking water to ensure it meets all state and federal drinking water quality standards.